 - Improving overall mobility

-- Keeping children engaged and less fussy
+- Keeping children engaged to ease co-occurring conditions

 - Maintaining serotonin levels, keeping children happy